MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/lists-sync-policies.md

 `[HKLM\SOFTWARE\Policies\Microsoft\OneDrive] "DisableNucleusSilentConfig" = "dword:00000001"`

-For more info about this feature, including troubleshooting steps, see [Silently configure user accounts](/onedrive/use-silent-account-configuration).
+For more information about this feature, including troubleshooting steps, see [Silently configure user accounts](/onedrive/use-silent-account-configuration).

 ## Control Lists sync on unmanaged devices and based on location